H-k18/H-k18/README.md

 Collaborated with senior developers, adhering to best coding practices and contributing to team projects.

 🏆 Achievements & Certifications

+LeetCode Problem Solving : Solved 250+ problems on LeetCode across core data structures and algorithms.

 GATE-DA Examination: Secured an All India Rank of 1590.

 APEAMCET 2020: Achieved a rank of 950.

+Certification: Introduction to Gen AI & It's use cases.

 Certification: Generative AI & its use cases (E & ICT).

-Certification: Machine Learning (Coursera).

 📫 How to reach me:
 Feel free to connect with me on LinkedIn or send me an email.
 I'm always open to new opportunities and collaborations!